Richy (footballer)

-Ricardo Álvarez Puig (born 11 September 1984), known as Richy, is a Spanish former footballer who played as a central defender.
+Ricardo Álvarez Puig (born 11 September 1984), known as Richy, is a Spanish former professional footballer who played as a central defender.

 Club career

 Celta and Córdoba

 Born in Vigo, Galicia, Richy began his career at hometown club RC Celta de Vigo, playing almost exclusively for their reserves in the Segunda División B. His lone appearance for the first team was on 26 August 2007 on the first day of the Segunda División season, playing the entirety of a 1–1 home draw against Córdoba CF in which he featured as a right-back, and being notified of this by manager Hristo Stoichkov one hour before kick-off.

 On 14 July 2009, after helping Celta B to fifth place, Richy signed a one-year contract at Córdoba.
 He made his debut on 29 August as they began the campaign with a 3–0 loss at neighbours Real Betis, and the following 27 March he was sent off in a 2–0 home win over leaders Real Sociedad.

 Richi scored his first two professional goals towards the end of 2010–11, starting with a header to open a 3–0 away defeat of Villarreal CF B on 17 April 2011.